Specialised Onboard Power systems

 available in Telford & Shrewsbury, Shropshire areas.

-Mobile onboard power at UK mains voltage 240 volts AC is required on many types of vehicles including
+Vehicle onboard power supplies to enable use of 240 volts ac (uk mains voltage), or 110v ac electrical equipment is required on many types of vehicles including

 Interior lighting may be 12v or 240v